“It is a magnificent church, the most striking interior ever seen” by Sir Walter Scott

 1) The chapel of the Blessed Sacrament

-This chapel housed the icon of Our Lady of Philermos, in possession of the Knights from the time of the crusades and currently in Montenegro.
+This chapel housed the icon of Our Lady of Philermos, in possession of the Knights from the crusades’ time and currently in Montenegro.
 The miraculous image was hugely devoted most of all before various battles that the Knights of St John fought.
-The Lady of Philermos is also known as the “Virgin of all Graces”, and is the symbol of the Marian spirituality of the Order.
+The Lady of Philermos is also known as the “Virgin of all Graces” and symbolises the Marian spirituality of the Order.
 The Chapel is adorned with an altar and facade of fine-inlay marble, and a richly carved gilded ceiling contains paintings representing scenes of the Virgin.

 2) The chapel of Langue of Auvergne